zaxor0/zwerchhau/into-the-war/advanced.md

 ## Pilot
 - **Air Pilot**, Can fly any type of airplane.
-- **Repair**, can repair common mechanical equipment and any airplane.
+- **Repair**, can repair common mechanical equipment and electronics.

 \newpage{}